AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/tutorial.md

 >[!VIDEO](https://video.tv.adobe.com/v/3427789)

-If you have an existing AEM Project, you can integrate the Adaptive Form Block into your current project to get started on form creation.
+If you have an existing AEM Project, you can integrate the Adaptive Forms Block into your current project to get started on form creation.
 To Integrate:

-1. Clone the Adaptive Form Block repository: https://github.com/adobe-rnd/aem-boilerplate-forms to your computer.
+1. Clone the Adaptive Forms Block repository: https://github.com/adobe-rnd/aem-boilerplate-forms to your computer.

 1. Inside the downloaded folder, find the `blocks/form` folder.
 Copy this folder.
 Now, navigate to your AEM project's local `blocks` folder and paste the copied form folder here.